ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-2--microservices--lanarky/README.md

   - https://snyk.io/advisor/python/lanarky

-- Install Lanarky and its dependencies:
+- Install Lanarky with its dependencies and other packages.
+  Lanarky 0.8.8 does not support Python 3.12+.
+  Make sure that your virtual environment is build with Python 3.11 to install Lanarky.

   ```unix
   $ python -m pip install lanarky[openai]==0.8.8 uvicorn dotenv
   ```
-  Lanarky 0.8.8 does not support Python 3.12+.
-  Make sure that your virtual environment is build with Python 3.11 to install Lanarky.

 - Visit https://platform.openai.com/account/api-keys and create an API key.
   Store the secret key in `.env`: